NickTomlin/kino/README.md

 2. In chrome, go to `tools > extensions`
 3. Click "load unpacked extension"
 4. Navigate to the repository directory and load it
+5. Take note of the "id: <string>" under the loaded extension and add it to the `allowed_origins` array in `host/com.nicktomlin.kino.json`
 5. Run `./bin/kino init` to install the native messaging host
 6. Reload the extension

-There is very light logging available via the event page:
+There is very light logging available via the background page:

 - Open the [background page](chrome-extension://gfonelhapmmnblbnniimhkdmnlopaabm/_generated_background_page.html) (or menu > "more tools" > "extensions" and click "background page")
 - Open the console